How A Japanese Farmhouse Changed Their Lives

-They took back their smoking habit and they lost condition
+They took back their old smoking habits and lost condition

 tooting as they struggled to draw water from the well.

 They got rashes.
-The water started to taste a little funny.
+The water started tasting a little funny.

 The books they brought to read grew attached to the shelves

 like ruined lizards.
-Bluish fungus.
+Odd mould.
 They walked down to the village

 that could not understand them and returned with garbage

 they had to dig holes for and bury, swatting at the horseflies.